 The Teaching and Learning Framework is a powerful set of guidelines relating to quality teaching practice.
-It represents "the way we do things" at Lincoln High School.
+It represents "the way we do things" at Te Kura Tuarua o Waihora | Lincoln High School.
 It allows each student at Lincoln High School to be ready to thrive in a changing world and be the best they can be.

-We want all teachers to deliver their specific curriculum knowledge in a manner that enables every student to be aware of the purpose of the learning taking place, and of the process of acquiring new skills and knowledge.
+We want all kaiako | teachers to deliver their specific curriculum knowledge in a manner that enables every student to be aware of the purpose of the learning taking place, and of the process of acquiring new skills and knowledge.